OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/sunstone_for_large_deployments.rst

 .. note::

     If using a **self-signed certificate**, the connection to VNC windows in Sunstone might fail.
-Either get a real certificate, or manually accept the self-signed one in your browser before trying it with Sunstone.
+Either get a real certificate or manually accept the self-signed one in your browser before trying it with Sunstone.
 Now, VNC sessions should show "encrypted" in the title.
 You will need to have your browser trust that certificate for both the 443 and 29876 ports on the OpenNebula IP or FQDN.

 .. _suns_advance_unicorn:

 Deploy with Unicorn (Legacy)
 ----------------------------

 The `Unicorn <https://yhbt.net/unicorn/README.html>`__ is a multi-process Ruby webserver.
-The installation is done using RubyGems tools (or, with your package manager if it is available).
+The installation is achieved using RubyGems tools (or with your package manager if it is available).
 E.g.:

 .. prompt:: bash # auto

     # gem install unicorn

-In the directory where Sunstone files reside (``/usr/lib/one/sunstone``), there is a file ``config.ru`` specific for Rack applications that instructs how to run the application.
+In the directory where Sunstone files reside (``/usr/lib/one/sunstone``), there is a file ``config.ru`` specifically for Rack applications that instructs how to run the application.
 To start a new server using ``unicorn``, you can run this command from that directory:

 .. prompt:: bash # auto

     $ unicorn -p 9869

 The default Unicorn configuration should be fine for most installations, but a configuration file can be created to tune it.
-For example, to tell Unicorn to spawn 4 processes and redirect stndard error output to ``/tmp/unicorn.log``, we can create a file called ``unicorn.conf`` with following content:
+For example, to tell Unicorn to spawn four processes and redirect stndard error output to ``/tmp/unicorn.log``, we can create a file called ``unicorn.conf`` with the following content:

 .. code::